lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 **Jelsafan0** _(03-Sep-18 02:45 PM)_

-> For now, let’s just figure out where to put the crocodile.
+> For now, let's just figure out where to put the crocodile.

 _Iris holds Raven like a baby._